marbl/harvest/docs/content/parsnp.rst

 =================================================================
-Parsnp rapid core genome alignment
+Parsnp: rapid core genome alignment of 1000s of bacterial genomes
 =================================================================

 =================